zelrealm/sogamo-ios-library/README.md

 	g. (optional) Drag and drop the added framework to the 'Frameworks' group
 ![Add SystemConfiguration Framework][Add SystemConfiguration]

-3. Add `#import <SogamoAPI/SogamoAPI.h>` to all classes that call SogamoAPI functions
+3. Add `#import "SogamoAPI.h"` to all classes that call SogamoAPI functions

 And that's it.